 Highlights: Fuel Economy (Duh!), Climate Control

 Say hybrid car and people think Prius.
 It’s hard-wired in our brains.
 The Prius is the most fuel-efficient hybrid out there with its 2018 Eco trim getting a combined 56 mpg.
 Combine that with its 11.3 fuel tank capacity and you’ll be able to sprint 632.8 miles without a hiccup.
-This might be bad news for social butterflies; you’ll be making less friends with less gas-station pit stops!
+This might be bad news for social butterflies; you’ll be making fewer friends with less gas-station pit stops!

 On top of outstanding fuel efficiency, a Prius with the rear seats down will offer you a 24.6 or 27.4 cubic-foot cargo hold (depending on the trim).
 That’s more cargo space than any other compact car on the market.
 Small can be big too!